jhendge/Fibonacci/README.md

 ##Summary

-Let's implement two versions of the [Fibonacci sequence](http://en.wikipedia.org/wiki/Fibonacci_number): an iterative version and a recursive version, and then compare the performance of each.
+Let's implement two versions of the [Fibonacci sequence](http://en.wikipedia.org/wiki/Fibonacci_number): an iterative version and a recursive version.
 They'll be methods called `fib_iterative` and `fib_recursive`, respectively, which take an integer `n` as input and returns the `n`th Fibonacci number.

 Each version will work as follows: